merryskac/final-fe/README.md

     (note: since I add login system, user don't have to input username manually)

 ### Additional Features
-  a.
-Login to account
+  1. Login to account
-  b.
-Register
+  2. Register
-  c.
-Logout
+  3. Logout

 * Bonus part
 a. add user profile picture and username on the top right corner of the page *(only add the username, not the picture)